I knew you’d quit!

 Do you need help formulating a plan?

 Formulating a plan is something I’m an expert in, and I’d love to hang out with you and help you do that!
 So you don’t risk quitting on yourself, it’s important to get a clear picture of where you are going.

-If you want help creating that plan, which will ultimately be the driving force of momentum, register for my FREE workshop: The Red Hot Formula for Setting and Crushing Goals.
+If you want help creating that plan, which will ultimately be the driving force of momentum, register for my FREE workshop: 3 Pillars to Set and Crush Goals in a Stress-Less, No Hustle Way.
 This will help you to understand the three vital pillars to starting and crushing your goals based on your God-given calling.

 Need to start with creating a clear dream?

-If you need help creating a clear, God-given dream, then sign up to receive my FREE workshop, “Creating Your Dream Mission Statement,” and let’s get to work!
+If you need help creating a clear, God-given dream, then sign up to receive my Free workshop: 3 Pillars to Set and Crush Goals in a Stress-Less, No Hustle Way

 Step into the Fire and Come Out Stronger!